WhyJamal/Control_Humanity/README.md

 With this system, you can:

-- 👨‍💼 Monitor your employees' performance,
+- 👨‍💼 Monitor your employees performance,
 - ✅ Plan and assign tasks effectively,
 - 📈 Track productivity and progress,
 - 📅 Manage projects in an organized, role-based manner.